CynapticsAI/IITISoC-21-AI-ML/README.md

         > * [Pranjal Gadge](https://github.com/pranjall29)
         > * [Rama Edlabadkar](https://github.com/skybluee2001)
 14. [Ads Click-Through Rate (CTR) Prediction](https://github.com/Yeeshukant/TeamCTR_CTR-prediction-using-ML-algorithms)
-: Given a user and the page he (or she) is visiting, find the probability that he (or she) will click on a given ad.
+: Given a user and the page he (or she) is visiting, this project aims to find the probability that he (or she) will click on a given ad.
 The goal of this analysis is to benchmark the most accurate ML algorithms for CTR estimation.
     * #### *Contributors*